 One of my first experiences with Norwegian drinking culture was after attending a business conference in Oslo.
 With the work day done and sights set on enjoying the evening, we set out not to a bar, but to a local resident’s house.
 Thus began the Norwegian pre-party, or as it’s known in Norway, the ‘forspiel’.

 This is a critical launching off point for an evening of festivities.
 Again because of the high cost of alcohol in Norway it’s a common practice.
 One must try to get as loaded as possible at home first to avoid racking up a sky-high bill at the bar.
 Over time I also realized that when it comes to most things social, Norwegians usually needed a few drinks to get started.
-It allows them to loosen up a bit and be open to doing really crazy things, like talk to a stranger.
+It allows them to loosen up a bit and be open to doing really crazy things, like talk to a stranger, or buy a bunch of bitcoin.
 To get to this point that means a pre-party can actually go on fairly long, without venturing out until well past midnight.

 Bars and nightlife in Norway are typical to what you might find in other European cities, just significantly more expensive.
 Due to this high cost, there is no expectation for you to buy drinks for your colleagues, although you’ll usually be able to pick up one round for the group without too much protest.
 Otherwise, everyone is expected to be self-sufficient when it comes to lubricating oneself.
 For the reasons above, it’s also uncommon to find an ‘open bar’ at either work or social events.
 Tipping the bartender is also not required or expected in Norway, as service workers make a living wage even without your tips.